A Wavelet-CNN-LSTM Model for Tailings Pond Risk Prediction

-In our study, two different CNN-LSTM structures are utilized.
-The first version named $CNN-LSTM^{1}$, which consists of two convolutional layers of 16 and 32, a max-pooling layer filters of 2, a LSTM layer of 50, a flatten layer and a fully-connected layer in order.
-The second version named $CNN-LSTM^2$, which includes one convolutional layer filters of 32, a max-pooling layer filters of 2, a flatten layer, two LSTM layers of 25, 50, a flatten layer and a fully-connected layer in order.
-Different parameters are compared for further study.
-The two kinds of CNN-LSTM structures are shown in Figure 5(a) and Figure 5(b).
+Specifically, our proposed model includes one convolutional layer filters of 32, a max-pooling layer filters of 2, two LSTM layers of 25, 50, a flatten layer and a fully-connected layer in order.
+Different parameters of CNN and LSTM are compared for further study in Table.~\ref{hyper}.
+Furthermore, the attention module is embeded in the baseline CNN-LSTM model.
+The details of the embedded channel and temporal attention is described in Sec.~\ref{channel_temporal}.